 1926 James Rennie is The Great Gatsby at the Ambassador Theatre.
 Also starring Florence Eldridge and Elliot Cabot, the adaptation of F. Scott Fitzgerald's novel by Owen Davis runs 14 weeks.
 George Cukor directs.

-1969 Boris Karloff, who came to life on film as Frankenstein's monster, dies today at 82 in Sussex, England.
+1969 Boris Karloff, who came to life on film as Frankenstein's monster, dies at age 82 in Sussex, England.
 He made his first stage appearance in 1910.
 In 1941 he appeared in the comedy Arsenic and Old Lace at the Fulton Theatre in New York.

 2006 The air inside Broadway's Biltmore Theatre is clouded with grief and uncertainty—elements emanating from David Lindsay-Abaire's Rabbit Hole.
 Cynthia Nixon and John Slattery star as parents grieving for the loss of their only child.
 Nixon wins a Tony Award for her performance, and the play wins the Pulitzer Prize for Drama.